 (g) Limited Credit Lifetime.
 ZEV and NZEV credits have limited lifetimes as follows:

 (1) 2021 to 2023 Model Year.
-ZEV or NZEV credits generated in the 2021, 2022 and 2023 model years expire at of the end of the 2030 model year, and are no longer available to be used to meet compliance for 2031 and later model years.
-For example, ZEV or NZEV credits generated during the 2022 model year may be used to meet compliance requirements until the end of the 2030 model year, and may not be used to meet 2031 model year compliance requirements.
+ZEV or NZEV credits generated in the 2021, 2022 and 2023 model years expire at of the end of the 2030 model year and are no longer available to be used to meet compliance for 2031 and later model years.
+For example, ZEV or NZEV credits generated during the 2022 model year may be used to meet compliance requirements until the end of the 2030 model year and may not be used to meet 2031 model year compliance requirements.

 (2) 2024 Model Year and Beyond.
 ZEV or NZEV credits generated in 2024 and subsequent model years may be used only for five model years after the model year in which they are generated.
-For example, ZEV or NZEV credits generated for the 2024 model year may be used to meet compliance requirements until the end of the 2029 model year, and may not be used to meet 2030 model year compliance requirements.
+For example, ZEV or NZEV credits generated for the 2024 model year may be used to meet compliance requirements until the end of the 2029 model year and may not be used to meet 2030 model year compliance requirements.

-(h) Certification to Receive ZEV Credit for Heavy-Duty and Incomplete Medium-Duty Vehicles.
+(h) Certification to Receive ZEV Credit for Heavy-Duty and Incomplete Class 3 Vehicles.
 Beginning with the 2024 model year, heavy-duty on-road ZEVs over 14,000 pounds GVWR and incomplete medium-duty ZEVs from 10,001 through 14,000 pounds GVWR produced and delivered for sale in California must meet the requirements of the Zero-Emission Powertrain Certification Regulation in 13 CCR section 1956.8(a)(8) and 17 CCR section 95663(d) to receive ZEV credit under section 1963.2.
+Beginning with the 2026 model year, incomplete medium-duty ZEVs may alternatively meet the requirements of 13 CCR section 1962.4 to receive ZEV credit under section 1963.2.

-(i) Certification to Receive ZEV Credit for Complete Medium-Duty Vehicles.
-On-road complete medium-duty ZEVs from 8,501 through 14,000 pounds GVWR produced and delivered for sale in California must meet the requirements of either the Zero-Emission Powertrain Certification Regulation in 13 CCR section 1956.8(a)(8) and 17 CCR section 95663(d), 13 CCR section 1962.2, 13 CCR section 1962.4, or the certification procedures in the “California Exhaust Emission Standards and Test Procedures for 2018 and Subsequent Model Year Zero-Emission Vehicles and Hybrid Electric Vehicles, in the Passenger Car, Light-Duty Truck and Medium-Duty Vehicle Classes” as amended on September 3, 2015, which is incorporated by reference herein, to receive ZEV credit under section 1963.2.
+(i) Certification to Receive ZEV Credit for Complete Medium-Duty Vehicles and Incomplete Class 2b Vehicles.
+On-road complete medium-duty ZEVs from 8,501 through 14,000 pounds GVWR and on-road incomplete medium-duty ZEVs from 8,501 through 10,000 pounds GVWR produced and delivered for sale in California must meet the requirements of either the Zero-Emission Powertrain Certification Regulation in 13 CCR section 1956.8(a)(8) and 17 CCR section 95663(d), 13 CCR section 1962.2, 13 CCR section 1962.4, or the certification procedures in sections B, D, and F(1-5) of the “California Exhaust Emission Standards and Test Procedures for 2018 and Subsequent Model Year Zero-Emission Vehicles and Hybrid Electric Vehicles, in the Passenger Car, Light-Duty Truck and Medium-Duty Vehicle Classes” as amended on September 3, 2015, which is incorporated by reference herein, to receive ZEV credit under section 1963.2.